Entropy Geometry and Condensation in Wealth Allocation: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work we have developed a structural framework for wealth allocation based on unbiased counting of admissible configurations in a value--wealth space.
+We have developed a structural framework for wealth allocation based on unbiased counting of admissible configurations in a value--wealth space.
 Wealth is treated as an extensive quantity distributed across agents, while productive structure enters through an agent-dependent value--wealth convertibility function.
-Entropy is defined directly from microstate counting and extremized under minimal global constraints, yielding a stationary condition governed by the curvature of the convertibility function.
+Entropy is defined directly from microstate counting, and the corresponding microscopic weights determine the regular-sector partition sum through a reservoir construction.

-A central outcome of the framework is the identification of two distinct routes to wealth concentration.
-In the equilibrium regime, entropy admits a stable interior extremum, but the regular sector has a finite capacity to absorb wealth.
-When total wealth exceeds this capacity, excess wealth must accumulate onto a subset of agents, giving rise to a capacity-driven condensation phenomenon.
-In contrast, when the entropy extremum is unstable or absent, wealth concentration arises through boundary-dominated configurations, reflecting a structural incompatibility between the value--wealth geometry and entropy maximization.

-We have further shown that these mechanisms extend naturally to open economic environments in which both total wealth and the number of agents may vary.
-By embedding the system within a larger closed environment and analyzing a finite subsystem, effective weighting in both wealth and agent number emerges directly from state counting, without invoking explicit optimization or dynamical assumptions.
-In this generalized setting, wealth concentration reflects not only excess wealth but also limitations on the system’s ability to accommodate new agents.
-When demographic accommodation is constrained, surplus wealth is forced to concentrate even in the absence of instability in the underlying entropy structure.

-The framework therefore provides a unified structural interpretation of wealth concentration across both closed and open settings.
-Accumulation appears as a consequence of finite absorptive capacity in the space of admissible configurations, rather than as a result of agent preferences, strategic behavior, or growth dynamics.
-By distinguishing equilibrium saturation from genuine instability-driven concentration, the theory clarifies multiple pathways through which inequality can emerge.

-The present approach is deliberately foundational.
-It does not aim to model temporal evolution, institutional detail, or policy intervention, but rather to identify minimal structural conditions under which wealth concentration becomes unavoidable.
-Future work may extend the framework to explicitly time-dependent settings, incorporate stochastic wealth injection and dissipation, or explore how heterogeneity in value--wealth convertibility influences collective outcomes.
-More broadly, the results suggest that configuration-space methods offer a useful lens for understanding inequality as an emergent property of economic structure.